 The future hinges on edge computing and 5G, which enable microsecond-level risk assessments.
 Through hyper-responsive analytics, insurers might preemptively mitigate claims (e.g., alert drivers of hazards).

-Edge devices like connected cars will process telematics data locally.
-It will enable real-time driver risk scoring and instant premium adjustments without cloud dependency.
+• Edge computing apps in insurance connect devices like smart cars to enable real-time driver risk scoring and instant premium updates without cloud dependency.

-IoT sensors in homes/factories will monitor risks such as fire hazards and equipment wear to enable insurers to adjust coverage terms proactively and prevent losses.
+• IoT sensors monitor ongoing risks to proactively adjust coverage terms and prevent losses.

 4. Rise of IoT & Telematics in Insurance